charent/ChatLM-mini-Chinese/README.en.md

 1. Pre-training: The learning rate is a dynamic learning rate from `1e-4` to `5e-3`, and the training time is 8 days.
 Training loss:
 ![traing loss](img/train_loss.png)

-2. Prompt supervised fine-tuning (SFT): Use the `belle` instruction trainingdata set (the instruction and answer lengths are both below 320), the learning rate is a dynamic learning rate from `1e-5` to `1e-4`, and the `encoder is frozen `Parameters, only fine-tune the `decoder` parameters, and the fine-tuning time is 1 day.
+2. Prompt supervised fine-tuning (SFT): Use the `belle` instruction trainingdataset (the instruction and answer lengths are both below 320), the learning rate is a dynamic learning rate from `1e-5` to `1e-4`, and the `encoder is frozen `Parameters, only fine-tune the `decoder` parameters, and the fine-tuning time is 1 day.
 Fine-tuning loss:
 ![finetune loss](img/finetune_loss.png)

-3. DPO direct preference optimization: dataset [alpaca-gpt4-data-zh](https://huggingface.co/datasets/c-s-ale/alpaca-gpt4-data-zh) as `chosen` text, step`2` The SFT model batch `generate` the prompts in the data set, and get the `rejected` text, which takes 1 day, dpo full model preference optimization, learning rate `le-5`, half precision `fp16`, training `2 `epoch, taking 2 hours.
+3. DPO direct preference optimization: dataset [alpaca-gpt4-data-zh](https://huggingface.co/datasets/c-s-ale/alpaca-gpt4-data-zh) as `chosen` text, step`2` The SFT model batch `generate` the prompts in the dataset, and get the `rejected` text, which takes 1 day, dpo full model preference optimization, learning rate `le-5`, half precision `fp16`, training `2 `epoch, taking 2 hours.

 ## Dialogue effect display
 ### stream chat